 2. Helpage India

 HelpAge India is an Indian organization focused on the concerns of elders.
 This organization was founded in 1978.
 Its mission is to “work for the cause and care of under-aged elderly people and improve their standard of living”.
 HelpAge is taking action against universal pension, healthcare, and Elder Abuse at the national, state and social levels with the central and state governments and advocates for the needy.
-It runs various age care programs to cater to the more significant needs.
-It aims to serve the disadvantaged elders holistically to lead an active, dignified and healthy life.
+It runs various aged care programs to cater to the more significant needs.
+It aims to holistically serve disadvantaged elders to lead an active, dignified, healthy life.

 Name | HelpAge India |